-Report Key: \ Data is not displayed in order to protect student privacy \\ Accountability calculations require 20 or more students N No Data is available to display † This indicates a table specific note,see note below table
+- Data is not displayed in order to protect student privacy - Accountability calculations require 20 or more students - N No Data is available to display - † This indicates a table specific note, see note below table

 Information about New Jersey Student Learning Standards can be found on the NJDOE website.
-An English course participation table is not included below because students are required to take four years of English in high school.
-Detailed information about students enrolled in AP/IB courses in English Language Arts and other subject areas is available in the AP/IB Courses Offered table in the College and Career Readiness Section of this report.
+An English courses in English Language Arts and other subject areas is available in the AP/IB Courses Offered table in the College and Career Readiness Section of this report.